Last updated on July 31st, 2023

 For Scotland, the official guidance for 'Supporting children and young people with healthcare needs in schools' is here.

 For Wales, 'Access to Education and Support for Children and Young People with Medical Needs' is here.

 Note that all this is different from 'Special Educational Needs (SEN)' and is a lot simpler.
 However the staff in charge of SEN may be the ones who will make this healthcare plan happen for you.

-In the US: 504 plans help pupils get lunch support in school
+In the US: 504 plans help pupils get accommodations from the school

 The only information I currently have is a word for you to look up: 'Nachteilsausgleich'.